hligaty/haibaracp-spring-boot-starter/README.md

 ### executeWithoutResult

-`executeWithoutResult(SftpCallbackWithoutResult action)` is used to customize SFTP operations with no return value, such as viewing the default SFTP directory (for other uses of ChannelSftp, please refer to jsch&#39;s API):
+`executeWithoutResult(SftpCallbackWithoutResult action)` is used to perform custom SFTP operations with no return value, such as viewing the default SFTP directory (for other uses of ChannelSftp, please refer to jsch&#39;s API):

 ```java
 sftpTemplate.executeWithoutResult(channelSftp -> System.out.println(channelSftp.getHome()));